Butanium/spring-challenge-2022/README.md

 The bot doesn't handle the case where the enemy hero prevents the defenders from defending

+You can read more about it in my [CodinGame post-mortem post](https://forum.codingame.com/t/spring-challenge-2022-feedbacks-strategies/195736/33)
 ## Replays

 - [Win against Dbdr (who is in legend league)](https://www.codingame.com/share-replay/631346127)